-This delicious steak taco recipe is also quick to prepare and beautiful to look at.
-(Two important considerations when you’re hosting or time is limited!)
-We loving serving these steak tacos with a few generous lime wedges, which brighten the whole dish and make the recipe seem more sophisticated than it is.
+The below steak taco recipe is quick to prepare and beautiful to look at.
+Serve these tacos on a cookie tray with a few generous lime wedges, which brighten the whole dish and make the recipe seem more sophisticated than it is.
 (The pictures in this article don’t lie!👇)

 Also: iron deficiency is on the rise among women in the Western hemisphere, and steak is pretty much the best way to get it.
 (But that’s an article for another time.)
-We suggest buying grass-fed beef whenever possible for maximum health benefits.
-Most importantly: once you make these steak tacos, you’ll never go back to any other steak recipe.
-They are so good!
+We strongly suggest buying grass-fed beef whenever possible for maximum health benefits.
+The added cost is worth the investment in your health, the environment, and the supply chain.

 These delicious steak tacos are so easy, colorful, nutritious, and they present beautifully.
 They make a great early summer/early Fall meal for when the weather is crisp and you want to eat something fresh and seasonal.